 What are PUPPP symptoms?

 “Pruritic” means itchy, and intense itchiness is the sensation most commonly associated with PUPPP.
-A PUPPP itchy rash can be mean enough to demand unrestrained scratching, which can, in turn, cause some level of pain.
+A PUPPP rash can be mean enough to demand unrestrained scratching, which can, in turn, cause some level of pain.

 What is PUPPP rash treatment?